natlogica/hundred-days/r1-log.md

 ### R1D51
 A Selenium bot launches an internet speed test, then uses that data to populate and publish an automated tweet.

+### R1D52
+A Selenium bot for extracting names of followers from an Instagram account of interest, and then following them.